mrkaleArduinoLib/gbj_appthingsboard/README.md

 #### Description
 The execution method as the implementation of the virtual method from parent class, which should be called frequently, usually in the loop function of a sketch.
-- The method connects to the IoT platform at the very first calling it.
+* The method connects to the IoT platform at the very first calling it.
-- At the start of each timer period the method checks the connection to the wifi network as well as to the IoT platform.
-If wifi network is available it reconnects to the IoT platform if neccesary.
+* At the start of each timer period the method checks the connection to the wifi network as well as to the IoT platform.
+If wifi network is available, it reconnects to the IoT platform if neccesary.
-- If the serial connection is active, the library outputs flow of the connection and at success lists input credentials of the connection to the IoT platform.
+* If the serial connection is active, the library outputs flow of the connection and at success lists input credentials of the connection to the IoT platform.

 [Back to interface](#interface)